-The general educational videos and the archive webinars have good content quality, mostly targeting beginners or general topics such as yield curve, what is a bond, how to approach your investments, etc..
-There is a good amount of content targeting retirement and tax issues.
+The general educational videos and the archived webinars have good content quality, mostly targeting beginners or general topics such as yield curve, what is a bond, how to approach your investments, etc. There is a good amount of content targeting retirement and tax issues.

-We liked the interactive webinars, however, you can not download the materials and these are held once per month on average.
+We liked the interactive webinars, however, you can not download the materials.
+The webinars are held once a month on average.

 Besides videos, you can listen to podcasts and read downloadable PDFs.
 Most of these features are accessible from your account under the News&Perspectives menu.
 Vanguard has a well-structured info base called Vanguard blog as well.